harnessie.com / docs / User guide

 Where is my run's data?
 Under runs/<run_id>/: journal.jsonl (the resume ledger), events.jsonl (the hash-chained audit log), proofs/ (check outputs), and decisions/ (contested-phase records).
 This directory is gitignored.

 How do I make an agent stop overwriting another agent's files?
 Declare lanes in OWNERSHIP.yaml, or rely on first-writer-owns.
-Cross-agent writes are refused with a request_change remedy.
+Cross-agent writes are refused with a request_change remedy, and interpreter or test-runner attempts see the denied paths as read-only.

 See also